Norma Ashby

-Norma Rae Beatty Ashby (born December 27, 1935) was the co-host for 26 years of Today in Montana, broadcast live on KRTV in Great Falls, Montana.
-Her career with the station began in February 1962, and she was inducted into the Montana Broadcaster's Hall of Fame in 2010 A fourth-generation Montanan, she produced more than 21 television documentaries and interviewed over 26,000 individuals, including a number of nationally known musicians, celebrities and political figures, including Bob Hope and Pat Nixon.
+Norma Rae Beatty Ashby (born December 27, 1935) is a former journalist and a co-host for 26 years of Today in Montana, which aired live on KRTV in Great Falls, Montana.
+Her career with the station began in February 1962, and she was inducted into the Montana Broadcaster's Hall of Fame in 2010 A fourth-generation Montanan, she produced more than 21 television documentaries and interviewed over 26,000 individuals, including a number of nationally known musicians, celebrities and political figures, including Bob Hope, Clint Eastwood, and Pat Nixon.

 Early life

 Born in Helena, Montana, Ashby was a 4th-generation Montanan and she grew up on a ranch near Winston.
 Her mother was Ella Mehmke.
 During high school in Helena, Montana she interviewed Audie Murphy, actor and World War II hero.
 She obtained a journalism degree from the University of Montana and first worked as a researcher for Life magazine.
 She returned to Montana in 1961 and married her husband, Shirley Carter Ashby, in 1964.
 They adopted two children, Ann and Tony, in 1972.